jpbarrette/pandoc-confluence-writer/README.md

 ## TODO

-* Better Handling of images (attached or not)
+* Better handling of images (attached or not)
-* Trying to fix footnotes's link which is after a paragraph annotation (link is one line down).
+* Trying to fix footnote's link which is after a paragraph annotation (link is one line down).
 * Adding configurable CSS stylesheet

 ## CSS for image caption